vortexegg/participatory-disinformation-abm/README.md

 # participatory-disinformation-abm

-A NetLog agent-based model simulating participatory disinformation.
+A NetLogo agent-based model simulating participatory disinformation.

 ## WHAT IS IT?